dfintha/barge/README.md

 - `findutils (find)`: Used internally to collect project files.
 - `make`: Used internally to perform various tasks on the project.
 - `nasm`: Used to compile Assembly source files.
-- `clang (clang, clang++, clang-tidy)`: Used to compile C/C++ source files, to link the executable, and to run static analysis on the code.
+- `clang (clang, clang++, clang-tidy, clang-format)`: Used to compile C/C++ source files, to link the executable, to run static analysis on the code, and to automatically format the code.
 - `git`: Used to initialize a `git`˙repository on project creation.

 On Arch Linux, the following command installs the packages of all the required